acenet-arc/cloud_from_a_to_z/_episodes/12a-day2-install-mysql.md

 You should be prompted for the root password.
 Enter `rootMySQLPassword`.

-Next lets run a query which lists all databases.
+Next let's run a query which lists all databases.

 ~~~
 mysql> SHOW DATABASES;